acceleratescience/packaging-publishing/README.md

 You can ignore the `Slides` and `imgs` folders, they are just for the purposes of teaching.
 Have a look through the `notebook.ipynb` file.
 It is a basic starting point for a simple ML pipeline to perform cancer prediction.

+Make a small change to one of the files (add a comment or remove a comment or something).
+Now head over to the version control tab, and add your file to the staging area, input a comment, and hit commit, and then publish branch.
+A dropdown box will appear - select *your* version, not the upstream version.

 ### 2.1.
 The transition from notebooks to python files

 The goal is to package up this notebook into a form that can achieve two things: